BelarusAndreas/WCS-Playground/README.md

 # WCS-Playground
 Cores, Plugins, Styles, Boxes, Sites, BBCodes, Menus, Templates and much more for the [WoltLab](https://Woltlab.com) Burning Board and WoltLab Suite.
 Formerly known as ~~[WCS-Playground.ru](https://WCS-Playground.ru)~~ and now completely free for everyone on [GitHub]([https://github.com/BelarusAndreas/WoltLab](https://github.com/BelarusAndreas/WCS-Playground)).

+WCS-Playground or even this repository does not have the same as [WCS-Playground.de](https://wcs-playground.de) and also expressly distance themselves from the site, the owner, as well as the benefit of the site!
+Everything that is offered there for a fee is for the most part stolen, including from here, and can be downloaded and used here for free.
+Don't waste your money on what you can get for free

 Find more than 500 files for the WoltLab Burning Board and the WoltLab Suite, such as: